Forester & Timber Sales in Attala County, MS

 What usually causes timber sales to underperform?

-Clear language on payment timing, wet-weather limits, SMZ protection, boundary control, road use and repair, cleanup standards, and accountability for damage.
+Clear terms covering payment, wet-weather limits, SMZ protection, road use, cleanup, and responsibility for damage.

-What if I’m managing inherited timberland and don’t know its condition?
+What if I inherited timberland and don’t know where to start?

 #TIMBERUPDATE #THETIMBERLANDMAN